iplayer1337fivem/cwracingpack/README.md

 Take to the track in the meticulously selected racing cars, each offering unique handling characteristics and visual appeal.

-4. Credits:
+**4. Credits:**
 CW Script Racing Pack was developed purely as an inspiration from the amazing contribution of CW SCRIPT to the FiveM community.
 I am not affiliated with CW SCRIPT.
 For support and updates regarding CW SCRIPT, please refer to their official channels.

-Free EUP pack provided by [EUP Provider Name].
+Free EUP pack provided by GTA5.
 Credits and thanks to the creators for their contribution to the FiveM community.

-Car selection and configuration curated by [Your Name/Team Name].
+Car selection and configuration curated by GTA5.
 Special thanks to the creators of the featured vehicles for their outstanding work.

-5. Contact Information:
+**5. Contact Information:**

 For any inquiries, support, or feedback regarding the CW Script Racing Pack, feel free to reach out to us via:
 We're committed to providing an exhilarating and seamless racing experience for your FiveM server.
 Thank you for choosing the CW Script Racing Pack – let the races begin! 🏁

-5. Contact Information:
+**5. Contact Information:**

 For any inquiries, support, or feedback regarding the CW Script Racing Pack, feel free to reach out to us via: